samhinton88/code-fold/Readme.md

 // <*newFunctionExportedBelowThis overwrite_below snippet="export { {{ name }} } from './{{ relativePath }}'"/>
 ```

-And `unfold` will magically find any exported functions below or at the same level as that index, and export them.
+And `code-fold` will magically find any exported functions below or at the same level as that index, and export them.
 ## Case Study: Redux

 Redux is a popular, powerful state management system for front-end applications; as developers we enumerate a number of actions which describe the behaviour of the application, and we write types, reducers and action creators as the boilerplate to allow our views to access it.

-`unfold` allows us to declare up front "for each of my types I need this code", write the types, and let the code write itself.
+`code-fold` allows us to declare up front "for each of my types I need this code", write the types, and let the code write itself.

 ```js
 // ./types.js